What is Human?

 - The common octopus (Octopus vulgarius) has 500 million neurons, 5 times what hamsters have, large brains and can manipulate objects with their arms.
 The have been observed to steal fish from fisherman's nets, open bottles, solve puzzles, interact with humans, interact with mirrors, and appear to have consciousness.
 What the Octopus Knows by Olivia Judson January/February 2017, The Atlantic.

-Animals the teach their young
+Animals that teach their young

 - Teacher ant teaches a student ant how to find food.
 Source

 Neanderthals may have used their hands differently from humans If you were to greet a Neanderthal with a handshake, it might feel a little awkward.
 Homo neanderthalensis had chunkier fingers compared to human digits — and used their hands differently from us, a new study suggests.
 However, they were able enough to make tools, clothes, cave pinting, sculpture, and other artifacts.
 Read more ...

 Humans change in the same ways as other animals living in the same environements.
 Variation in hunter-gather behavioral actions converge with the same 15 characteristics common in birds and mammals in the same local regions.
 Traits such as: diet, movement, social group sizes, and parental interactions.
 However, social learning, linguistic distance between groups, and cooperation were more imporatant to determine human behavioral variations.
 Source: Science January 15, 2021. p 292, & 235.

 What are the consequences for how we decide what is human?

 Beside the philosophical and educational consequences of what we think of ourselves and others, and the differences between us and other living organisms.
 How we decide what is human has legal consequences, which is becoming more significant with recent advances in medicine, biology, neuroscience, and genetics demonstrate how it more challenge to decide, what is a living human?
 The answers we give are very serious, as they decide who or what deserves the respect and dignity we give to being human.